mapbox/mapbox-react-examples/basic-with-hooks/README.md

 #### The HTML page

-Open the `index.html` file in the folder `basic_v2`.
+Open the `index.html` file in the folder `basic-with-hooks`.
 This file was created by [Create React App](https://github.com/facebook/create-react-app).
 The line has been added for our example:

 __index.html__